azuredevcollege/chaos-eng-workshop/challenges/challenge-0/README.md

    --generate-ssh-keys \
    --zones 1 2 3
 ```

+Please use for the aks cluster group name the name policy: `<your-initials>-aks-cluster`.

 The command above will create a Kubernetes cluster in the "West Europe" region and will place our three worker nodes in three different [availability zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).